rbaxter1/redis-hackathon-2021/readme.md

 ## How the data is stored

 All data for The Network is stored in a graph.
 Users, Networks, and Items are nodes.
 Edges between nodes represent relationships.
-For example, an edge between two users can indicate friendship.
-An edge between a user and an item can indicate listing an items for sale.
-An edge between a user and a network can indicate membership.
+For example, an edge between two users indicates friendship.
+An edge between a user and an item indicates listing an items for sale.
+An edge between a user and a network indicates membership.

 ### Overview of Graph Structure: